 Loch Ness

 No trip to Inverness would be complete without a trip to Loch Ness.
 Loch Ness is the largest loch (lake) in Scotland by volume due to its deepness, and the second-largest in Scotland by surface area (Loch Lomond is first).
 A huge part of the draw of Loch Ness is a chance to spot the Loch Ness Monster, Nessie, in the lake!
 Whether you believe in the legend or not, I definitely recommend visiting Drumnadrochit and the Nessie Visitor Center.
 This is a really fun museum, which gives loads of information not just about Nessie, but about the features and history of the lake itself!
-You can also take a boat tour of Loch Ness—find out more information on the tours here.
+You can also take a boat tour of Loch Ness – book your boat cruise here.
 You can take Bus #919 from Inverness to get here.

 Urquhart Castle

 Urquhart Castle is another excellent place to visit around Inverness.
 It’s only about a half-hour drive from Inverness, and one of my favorite places that I visited in this part of Scotland.
-The present ruins date from the 13th to 16th-centuries, although this was built on an even older medieval fortification.
+The present ruins date from the 13th- to 16th-centuries, although this was built on an even older medieval fortification.
 The castle is mainly in ruins today, as it was partially destroyed in 1692 to prevent it being used by Jacobite forces.
 There are lots of different areas of the castle you can explore, and the views out to Loch Ness are stunning.
-Bus #919 from Inverness also stops here.
+Bus #919 from Inverness also stops here, or else check out this tour from Inverness that visits Urquhart Castle.

 Glen Affric

 If you have a bit more time and are looking to do some hiking, Glen Affric is a great choice!
-I only visited here briefly in 2019, but I would love to come back to this area of Scotland.
 Featuring miles of ancient Caledonian pinewoods, there are beautiful lakes to visit here and some truly spectacular views from some of the hiking trails.
-I loved visiting Plodda Falls and Loch Beinn a’Mheadhoin when I went.
-On another trip, I actually went back to do the full Loch Affric circuit – read all about Glen Affric here!
+I loved visiting Plodda Falls and Loch Beinn a’Mheadhoin on my first trip.
+On another visit, I did the full Loch Affric circuit – read all about hiking in Glen Affric here!

 Planning Your Trip to Inverness

 Inverness is a walkable city, and you most likely won’t need to utilize public transportation within town.
 There is a train station in Inverness, with connections to major cities in Scotland and further south in England.
-I always use Trainline to get the best deal on train tickets.
 Inverness has its own airport, so you could try to fly into Inverness direct.
 I use Skyscanner to search for the best prices for flights.
-While some of the places outside of Inverness are accessible by bus, having a car definitely gives you a lot more freedom to maximize your time—so I suggest you rent one either in Inverness or as part of your Scotland trip.
+While some of the places outside of Inverness are accessible by bus, having a car definitely gives you a lot more freedom to maximize your time – so I suggest you rent one either in Inverness or as part of your Scotland trip.

 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.
 If you’re interested in a tour in or around Inverness, check out these ones!